Alfred is a long-time teacher and computer enthusiast who works with and troubleshoots a wide range of computing

 Note that the timeline specified for each generation is tentative and not definite.
 The generations are actually based on evolving chip technology rather than any particular time frame.

-The five generations of computers are characterized by electrical current flowing through the processing mechanisms listed below:
+The five generations of computers are characterized by the electrical current flowing through the processing mechanisms listed below:

 - The first within vacuum tubes